idiom-bytes/flaskGPT/README.md

 # High Level
 This project was created to be thin and enable you to build on top.
-It uses the OpenAI API Key to KISS and lets you deploy a One-Shot AI server in seconds.
+It uses Langchain, OpenAI, Flask, and Vercel to KISS and deploy a One-Shot AI server in seconds.

 Doesn't have what you're looking for?
 Go build it!